Teravus/BorgWin10WPF/README.md

 ---
 Once you have all of those files in the CDAssets folder.
 Run prepareVideos.bat.
-It should make X versions of 4 of the videos MAIN_1X.AVI, IPX.AVI, MAIN_2X.AVI, and MAIN_3X.AVI.
+It should make X versions of 4 of the videos MAIN_1X.AVI, IPX.AVI, MAIN_2X.AVI, MAIN_3X.AVI, and LOGOX.AVI.
 The X versions have the audio re-synchronized.

 At that point you should be able to run the game test.
+The game will check for the videos and let you know if you're missing one when you attempt to start a new game.

 ## Playing The Game